-L04 - Acute lymphadenitis
+- Acute lymphadenitis

-Status: | Not Valid for Submission |
+- Not Valid for Submission

-L04 is a non-specific and non-billable ICD-10 code code, consider using a code with a higher level of specificity for a diagnosis of acute lymphadenitis.
-The code is not specific and is NOT valid for the year 2023 for the submission of HIPAA-covered transactions.
+L04 is a non-specific and non-billable diagnosis code code, consider using a code with a higher level of specificity for a diagnosis of acute lymphadenitis.
+The code is not specific and is NOT valid for the year 2024 for the submission of HIPAA-covered transactions.
 Category or Header define the heading of a category of codes that may be further subdivided by the use of 4th, 5th, 6th or 7th characters.

 Clinical Information

-- Acute Lymphadenitis-. acute inflammation of the lymph nodes.
+acute inflammation of the lymph nodes.

 Tabular List of Diseases and Injuries

-The Tabular List of Diseases and Injuries is a list of ICD-10 codes, organized "head to toe" into chapters and sections with coding notes and guidance for inclusions, exclusions, descriptions and more.
-The following references are applicable to this diagnosis code:
+The following annotation back-references are applicable to this diagnosis code.
+The Tabular List of Diseases and Injuries is a list of ICD-10-CM codes, organized "head to toe" into chapters and sections with coding notes and guidance for inclusions, exclusions, descriptions and more.

 Includes